UgDevOfc/ug-notify/README.md

 <br/>

 ## Features:
-- Different Types of Notifications (Success, Warning, Error, Information)
+- Different Types of Notifications (Success, Error, Information, Bag, Phone)
 - Supports **All Frameworks**
 - You can custom the types